Privacy Policy

 Anti-Money Laundering and Counter Terrorism Legislation

-The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act) is aimed at deterring, detecting and disrupting money laundering, the financing of terrorism and other serious financial crimes in Australia.
-This legislation requires us to collect identification information about investors in our investment products and to verify your identity from original or certified copies of specified documents.
+The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) is aimed at deterring, detecting and disrupting money laundering, the financing of terrorism and other serious financial crimes in Australia.
+This legislation requires us to collect identification information about you as investment partners in our investment products and to verify your identity from original or certified copies of specified documents.
 Details of what identification information and documentation you are required to provide are set out in transactional based forms.
 We may also contact you to follow up and clarify certain information.

 • other investment vehicles managed by Fife Capital;